tryandromeda/website/static/content/docs/contributing.md

 ## Getting Started

-Andromeda is a TypeScript runtime built with Rust, providing a modern JavaScript/TypeScript execution environment with web-standard APIs.
+Andromeda is a TypeScript runtime built in Rust, providing a modern JavaScript/TypeScript execution environment with web-standard APIs.

 ### Prerequisites